 Exposed information could include names, addresses and other contact information, dates of birth, Social Security numbers, driver's license copies, health insurance information, medical records and payment information.
 The combination of exposed information increases the risk of identity theft, financial fraud and potential misuse of sensitive health data.

-In addition to required state and federal disclosures, the eyecare group will work to notify affected patients by mail.
+In addition to required state and federal disclosures, the eyecare group is offering impacted patients 12 free months of TransUnion Cyberscout credit monitoring and identity protection services.

 If you received a notice or believe your personal information may have been compromised in this breach: